rtrlib/handbook/source/usage.rst

         printf("%-18s %3u-%-3u %10u\n", ip, rec.min_len, rec.max_len, rec.asn);
     }

-With a running RTR connection manager, you can also run validation queries.
+With a running RTR connection manager, you can also execute validation queries.
 Validate the relation of prefix `10.10.0.0/24` and its origin AS 12345 as follows.

 .. code-block:: C